AJFaraday/Text-to-music/README.md

 Twitter stream sonification
 ---------------------------
-* Open ruby_interact.pd in puredata
+* Open ruby_interact.pd in puredata (make sure 'compute audio' is checked)
 * `ruby scripts/twitter.rb`
 * Input a twitter username and password when requested
 * Watch the tweets contining 'fail' rolling in and being sonified